platzhaltr/easy.rapid.gtd-on-your-fs/README.md

 ## 3. Scripts

 For being as productive as possible and getting the thought as quickly as possible out of you brain, we suggest using a small script, which basically pops up a window with a textfield, if you want to save a thought, and stores the file/ToDo automatically in the right context, i.e. folder on your filesystem.
-Connecting the executing of the script with a global shortcut makes you being very quick!
+Connecting the execution of the script with a global shortcut makes you being very quick!

 ### 3.1 Requirements and Installation